Get

 4. Keep Training Session Short, Rewarding, and Successful

 Training sessions should be rewarding; you don’t want your dog to become burnt out and unfocused.
-Limit training to 10-minute sessions about 2–4 times daily.
+Limit training to about 10-minute sessions, 2–4 times daily maximum.
 Watch your dog and move at their pace.
 Never force them to progress faster than they can handle, lest they become scared or unmotivated to perform crucial tasks.

 Introduce your hunting dog slowly to gunfire, water, quartering, and other training elements.
 When the dog shows comfort and confidence, increase the difficulty with added distance, more distractions, and more complex environments.
-Set them up for success so you can reward them handsomely and keep them excited about work.
+Set them up for success so you can reward them consistently, and when responses are exceptional, handsomely, to keep them excited about work.

 5. Socialize Your Dog and Build Your Bond